KianiLab/Okazawa_Cell_2021/README.md

 * PSTH (unit x time x stimulus condition): trial-averaged PSTHs for correct trials.
 Aligned to stimulus onset and smoothed with 100 ms boxcar function.
 * Tstamp (1 x time): time stamp of PSTHs (ms)
 * coherence (unit x stimulus condition): average stimulus strength (%) in each stimulus condition for each unit
+* PSTH_detrended (unit x time x stimulus condition): condition-independent time course of PSTHs is subtracted for each unit.
+Used for performing PCA.

 ## Test code